joanperelopez/HF-Noise-Canceller/README.md

 # HF Noise Canceller

-This project was started in April 2022 based in the uSDX SDR transceiver project https://github.com/threeme3/usdx The project is only started, nothing is cheked yet.
-I am going to modify all the parts of the project: filters PCB, base PCB and display PCB, mechanical issues...
+This project was born out of necessity for my day-to-day activities as a ham radio operator.
+The QRM is becoming more intense every day, with current levels reaching S9, so I needed to find a way to reduce it.
+This device is still in the design phase, which is why there is still little information in the repository.
+As I continue to develop it, I will add more details.